-Emphasizing a commitment to a healthier lifestyle for all Floridians, Governor Charlie Crist and the Florida Department of Environmental Protection (DEP) is recognizing October as Florida Greenways and Trails Month.
+Emphasizing a commitment to a healthier lifestyle for all Floridians, the Florida Department of Environmental Protection (DEP) is recognizing October as Florida Greenways and Trails Month.
 With more than 5,000 miles of trails and 80,000 acres of greenway, Florida provides residents and visitors of all ages and abilities with year-round access to a wide variety of free health and fitness activities.
 Greenways and trails provide recreational opportunities, protect Florida’s natural resources, preserve historical and cultural sites and connect communities.

 “Florida Greenways and Trails Month offers Floridians a chance to come together and celebrate our natural resources,” said Jena Brooks, Director DEP’s Office of Greenways & Trails.
 “Greenways and trails provide nature-based recreational opportunities as well as encourage use of alternative, energy-saving forms of transportation.”